 Your body needs Vitamin D in order to absorb calcium.
 So, ensure that you also get adequate Vitamin D in your diet.

 Taking calcium supplements during pregnancy is a subject of debate.
-Your doctor may prescribe a calcium supplement if he deems it necessary, but remember that your body’s calcium absorption capability is 500 mg at a time.
-Do not consume calcium supplements without consulting your doctor first as excessive calcium consumption can trigger adverse side effects for the body.
+Your doctor may prescribe a calcium supplement if she deems it necessary, but remember that your body’s calcium absorption capability is 500 mg at a time.
+Do not consume calcium supplements without consulting your doctor first, as excessive calcium consumption can trigger adverse effects on the body.

 Calcium intake during pregnancy needs to be regulated because of its side effects.
 Consuming too much calcium may cause constipation, increase the risk of urinary stones, and cause infection in the urinary tract.
 It can also hamper the absorption of other essential micronutrients in your body.
 It is thus advisable to stick to the doses of supplements prescribed by the gynaecologist.

 Consuming a calcium-rich diet during pregnancy is beneficial for both the mother and the baby.
 Maintain the intake of this nutrient even after pregnancy to ensure good health for yourself and the baby.